-Horses are often seen grazing in the pasture, whether it's the high heat of summer of the chilliest days of winter.
-With their luxurious manes and rough hair, do these strong, large animals get cold when winter weather strikes?
-And how do you take care of your horse in the winter?
-Here are some tips and tricks that make caring for your horse during the winter much easier.
+Horses are often seen grazing in the pasture, whether it's the high heat of summer or the chilliest days of winter.
+With their luxurious manes and rough coat, do these strong, large animals get cold when winter weather sets in?
+And how do you take care of them when it does?
+Here are some tips that make caring for your horse during the winter much easier.

 Do horses get cold?

-Horses are mammals and they will inevitably get cold just like the rest of us in harsh winter weather.
-But you don't need to keep your horse inside all winter; horses are able to withstand colder temperatures thanks to their hardy natures.
-Many will even grow a winter coat to help keep them warm and dry when the weather changes.
-This dates back to the wild horses we domesticated from European ancestors more than 400 years ago.
-Even though your horse may be able to handle inclement weather, you should always have clean water and food available.
-Chomping down on snow and ice simply won't hydrate your horses like a fresh trough of water.
+Horses are mammals, and they will inevitably get cold just like the rest of us in harsh winter weather, especially when snow, sleet or rain accompany the colder temperatures.
+But you don't need to keep your horse inside all winter as horses can easily withstand colder temperatures thanks to their hardy nature.
+Many will grow a winter coat if allowed, to help themselves stay warm and dry when the cold weather changes.
+This dates back more than 400 years ago when wild horses were first domesticated by our European ancestors.

 Should I keep them inside all winter?